Peter Sowerby Foundation

 Overview

 The Peter Sowerby Foundation was established in 2011 to direct the personal wealth of Dr Peter Sowerby, a retired GP from North Yorkshire and founding partner in Egton Medical Information Systems (EMIS), to charitable causes aligned with his philanthropic vision.
 Dr Sowerby's innovation in creating EMIS—now the largest supplier of clinical software to GPs in the UK—is reflected in the Foundation's emphasis on technology-driven, innovative solutions.
-With an expendable endowment of £65 million, the Foundation has awarded £10 million through 89 grants to 63 organisations since 2013.
-In 2025, the Foundation launched its Impact in Healthcare Fund, replacing the previous Healthcare Breakthrough Fund, with a strategic shift to sustain at-risk projects that have proven impact.
-The Foundation prioritizes projects that are innovative, use technology effectively, and often fall outside mainstream funding criteria.
+With an expendable endowment of £65 million, the Foundation has awarded over £10 million through 89 grants to 63 organisations since 2013.
+In 2025, the Foundation replaced its Healthcare Breakthrough Fund with the Impact in Healthcare Fund, with a strategic shift to sustain at-risk projects that have proven impact.
+The Foundation prioritises projects that are innovative, use technology effectively, and often fall outside mainstream funding criteria.

 Funding Priorities